-As of June 30, 2018, the Underlying Index reflected the commercial paper of approximately 251 issuers.
-The Underlying Index is reconstituted and rebalanced monthly.
+As of May 31, 2019, the Underlying Index reflected the commercial paper of approximately 331 issuers.

 The Fund is non-diversified.
 To the extent the Underlying Index is concentrated in a particular industry, the Fund is expected to be concentrated in that industry.
-As of June 30, 2018, issuers in the utilities sector (27.1%) and energy sector (17.5%) represented significant portions of the Underlying Index.
+As of May 31, 2019, issuers in the Industrials (43.5%), Financials (12.39%), Utilities (11.18%) and Materials (10.57%) sectors represented significant portions of the Underlying Index.
+The Underlying Index is rebalanced and reconstituted monthly.

-As with all exchange traded funds ("ETFs"), a shareholder of the Fund is subject to the risk that his or her investment could lose money.
+As with all ETFs, a shareholder of the Fund is subject to the risk that his or her investment could lose money.
 The Fund may not achieve its investment objective and an investment in the Fund is not by itself a complete or balanced investment program.
 An investment in the Fund is not a deposit with a bank and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
-An investment in the Fund involves the risk of total loss.
-In addition to these risks, the Fund is subject to a number of additional principal risks that may affect the value of its shares, including:
+An investment in the Fund is not the Fund is not these risks, the Fund is subject to a number of additional principal risks that may affect the value of its shares, including: